tquin/hugo-tquin/content/posts/podqueue/_index.md

 Have you ever wanted to go back to listen to a great old episode, and it's disappeared from the internet?
 Some podcasts only keep a [few recent episodes][link_amt] in their feeds, or maybe the creator abandoned their project and [no one paid for the web hosting][link_abstract].
 Whatever the reason, I want to keep my podcast queue archived. _(Maybe I'm just finding excuses for upgrading my ZFS pool - who can say?)_ There are other solutions to this, but honestly, I was looking for a fun project and this seemed perfect.

-Enter podqueue: a simple solution to download your entire subscription list to disk, with some nice features:
+Enter podqueue: an only briefly eponymous simple solution to download your entire subscription list to disk, with some nice features:

 * **Super simple configuration** - all you need is an input (your subscription list) and an output (directory).
 * Archive the **show notes** in simple JSON and **cover art** along with all the audio files.